Ashley Park (actress): Career

 Park was cast in August 2019 in the role of Mindy Chen in Netflix's Emily in Paris, opposite Lily Collins.
 The series premiered on October 2, 2020, and was renewed for a second season on November 11, 2020.
 Park's character covered "La Vie en Rose" in the first season of Emily in Paris.
 It was the most downloaded TV song for that week.
 In October 2020 it was announced that Park would appear as Kaye Fields in As the Curtain Rises, an original podcast soap opera from the Broadway Podcast Network.
 On December 28, 2020, it was announced that Park would star as Colette in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film Ratatouille.
 The concert streamed on TodayTix on January 1, 2021.

 In August 2021, it was announced Park would star as Cinderella in the 2022 Encores! version of Into the Woods.
 She was ultimately replaced by Denée Benton.

-In 2021 she joined Girls5Eva as Ashley, the fifth member of the female pop group, who died falling off of an infinity pool.
+In 2021 she joined Girls5eva as Ashley, the fifth member of the female pop group, who died falling off of an infinity pool.
 She appeared in flashback on the first two seasons on Peacock and in the third season on Netflix.

-Park stars in Crazy Rich Asians writer Adele Lim's 2023 directorial debut, Joy Ride.
+Park starred in Crazy Rich Asians writer Adele Lim's 2023 directorial debut, Joy Ride.
 The R-rated comedy "follows four Asian American women as they travel through Asia in search of one of their birth mothers."
 In 2023, Park played Naomi in Netflix's dark comedy Beef and Kimber in the third season of Hulu's Only Murders in the Building.